Return on Sales Ratio

 This profitability ratio is particularly useful when evaluating a potential investment opportunity because it allows you to compare companies within the same industry, regardless of their size.

-By comparing earnings to net sales, the ratio calculates the return on sales as a percentage that can also be used to conveniently analyze the operational efficiency of the same business, over a range of reporting periods.
+By comparing earnings to net sales, the ratio calculates the return on net sales as a percentage that can also be used to conveniently analyze the operational efficiency of the same business, over a range of reporting periods.

-ROS Ratio = Earnings Before Interest & Taxes / Net Sales
+Return on Net Sales Ratio = Earnings Before Interest & Taxes / Net Sales

 A company’s EBIT figure is also known as its operating profit, since it’s based only on net income that’s derived from regular business operations.